sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 ```

 ## A change to the VERTICES
 There's a few things we need to change about our `Vertex` definition.
 Up to now we've been using a `color` attribute to dictate the color of our mesh.
-Now that we're using a texture we want to replace our `color` with `tex_coords`.
+Now that we're using a texture we want to replace our `color` with `tex_coords`, which is only two floats instead of three.

 ```rust
 #[repr(C)]